MicrosoftDocs/windows-ai-docs/docs/overview.md

 ![ONNX](images/onnx.png)

 Windows ML evaluates AI models in the [Open Neural Network Exchange (ONNX)](https://onnx.ai) format.
 ONNX is an open format for ML models, allowing you to interchange models between various ML frameworks and tools.
+The minimum supported version of ONNX supported by Windows ML is version 1.2.2.

 ### Developer flow